Functional Programming overview

 Functional Programming is a short primer prepared by Justin Saly, MRAIC, and edited by the Alberta Association of Architects.
 It was issued on June 7, 2010 and runs five pages.
 It defines a functional program, explains why one is prepared, walks through how it is put together, and introduces net and gross floor area, grossing factors, evaluation criteria, and sustainable development considerations.

 Supplementary.
-On Examitect's ExAC study plan, Functional Programming is listed as a supplementary resource for Section 1 Programming, categories 1.1 (Understand the process of developing an architectural program) and 1.2 (Analyze an architectural program).
-The primary resource for both categories is CHOP, Chapter 6.1.
+On Examitect's ExAC study plan, Functional Programming is listed as a supplementary reference for Section 1 Programming, categories 1.1 (Understand the process of developing an architectural program) and 1.2 (Analyze an architectural program).
+The primary reference for both categories is CHOP, Chapter 6.1.

 It was prepared by Justin Saly, MRAIC, and edited by the Alberta Association of Architects.
 The document is dated June 7, 2010.

-The document states it is supplemental to the architectural programming material in the Canadian Handbook of Practice.
-For the current CHOP Third Edition, the relevant primary chapter for programming on Examitect's ExAC study plan is Chapter 6.1.
+The document states it is supplemental to the information provided in section 2.3.4 of the Canadian Handbook of Practice, a section number from an older edition of CHOP (the primer dates from 2010).
+On Examitect's ExAC study plan, the matching primary programming reference in the current CHOP Third Edition is Chapter 6.1.
 Read the two together: CHOP for the practice framework, Functional Programming for the deeper dive on net/gross areas, grossing factors, and program evaluation.

 A functional program is the decision-making process that defines the problem and scope of work for design.
 It describes the character, services, scope, functions, and space requirements a building must satisfy to support the activities it houses.
 Functional programs are also called design briefs, facilities programs, architectural programs, space programs, space need analyses, owner's statements of requirements, and (in public-private partnerships) output specifications.